Paul McCartney went through a phase of embarrassing vests, or “waistcoats” as the Brits call them.

 The one he wears in a 1993 televised performance of “Hope of Deliverance” is noteworthy, a rainbow-striped gem of a garment.
 As usual, Linda’s style matches Paul although hers is a more elegant white vest that is unbuttoned; her laid-back ease always complemented Macca’s try-hard ethos.

 “We live in hope of deliverance from the darkness that surrounds us,” sings McCartney.
-As we shelter in place facing an uncertain future, “Hope of Deliverance” is perhaps the most applicable McCartney song for this coronavirus moment.
+As we face an uncertain future, “Hope of Deliverance” is perhaps the most applicable McCartney song for this complicated moment.

 “Hope of Deliverance” is just one of many, many optimistic McCartney songs.
 Its album, Off the Ground, includes songs in the similar tune of a fairy tale, such as “I Owe It All to You” and the tribute to Linda, “Golden Earth Girl.”